WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Weblate now supports fulltext search on additional fields.
 In order to make it
-work on existing data you need to udpate fulltext index by:
+work on existing data you need to update fulltext index by:

 .. code-block:: sh